mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

 new_model_2_removed = nn.Sequential(*list(model.children())[:-2])
    ```

-The above line remove the two last layers in resnet18 and get others.
+The above line removes the two last layers in resnet18 and get others.